 In 2018, we completed three Non-IND, IRB-Approved Clinical Studies.
 In all three studies, our AXA Candidates were generally found to be well tolerated, and we generated positive normal structure and function data indicating potential metabolic modulation.
 We believe generating this rich human dataset at this early stage of development (i) eliminates the translational uncertainty associated with transitioning from animal studies to human studies (ii) enables us to make high-insight, capital-efficient development decisions and (iii) potentially increases the probability of success for these AXA Candidates.
-For AXA Candidates we decide to develop under an Investigational New Drug application, or IND, we will discuss with the U.S. Food and Drug Administration, or FDA our ability to use data generated from our Non-IND, IRB-Approved Clinical Studies to begin Phase II or registrational Clinical Trials.
-On March 6, 2019, we had a face-to-face pre-IND meeting with FDA for AXA1665 at which we primarily discussed clinical endpoints, assessment tools and other matters relating to a potential IND opening Clinical Trial for AXA1665.
-We currently anticipate making a development path decision for AXA1665 in 2019.
-If the development path decision for AXA1665 were to develop the candidate as a drug and conduct a Clinical Trial under an IND, then we anticipate interacting with the FDA again prior to a formal IND submission.
+For AXA Candidates we decide to develop under an Investigational New Drug application, or IND, we will discuss with the U.S. Food and Drug Administration, or FDA our ability to use data generated from our Non-IND, IRB-Approved Clinical Studies to begin Phase II or potential registrational (pivotal) Clinical Trials.

+On March 6, 2019, we had a face-to-face pre-IND meeting with the FDA for AXA1665, our lead AXA Candidate, during which we discussed clinical endpoints, assessment tools and other matters relating to a potential IND-opening Clinical Trial for AXA1665 in hepatic encephalopathy, or HE.
+After meeting with the FDA, we made a decision to pursue a drug development path for AXA1665.
+Under the planned IND, the initial indication would be for the treatment of HE, with time to breakthrough episode of overt HE event as the primary endpoint and key secondary muscle-related endpoints.
+We anticipate interacting with the FDA again prior to a formal IND submission for AXA1665.
+We anticipate initiating a Clinical Trial in the second half of 2020 for AXA1665 that we believe could potentially serve as a registrational (pivotal) trial to support the submission of a New Drug Application, or NDA.